kanbanyte/sepb/assessments/test_report.md

 ## Test Items
 ## Test Cases
 ### Tested Features
-As outlined in the Test Plan document, the features to be tested are categorized into vision-related, cobot-related, and integration of the two.
+As outlined in the Test Plan document, the features to be tested are categorised into vision-related, cobot-related, and integration of the two.
 This section outlies detailed features to be tested for all three categories.

 For the vision system, the following items are tested on the camera and AI models: